emacsmirror/turtles/docs/source/tutorial.rst

           (turtles-with-grab-buffer (:name "initial prompt" :point "<>")
             (should (equal "Choose: <>" (buffer-string))))

-The argument :point tells :code:`turtles-with-grab-buffer` to highlight the position of the cursor with "<>".
+The argument :point tells ``turtles-with-grab-buffer`` to highlight the position of the cursor with "<>".
 You can also check that manually; it's just convenient to see the content and the position of the point in the same string.

-This test interacts with :code:`completing-read` by simulating the user typing some text and pressing :kbd:`TAB`.
+This test interacts with ``completing-read`` by simulating the user typing some text and pressing :kbd:`TAB`.

-The test could have called the command :kbd:`TAB` corresponds to directly:
+The test could have directly called the command :kbd:`TAB` is bound
+to:

 .. code-block:: elisp